ArctiqTeam/ansiblefest-london-2017/README.md

 This repository hosts the presentation and sample files used by Arctiq during our presentation at AnsibleFest London in 2017

 Any questions please contact:
-@arctiqteam or @fairweathertim on Twitter www.arctiq.ca
+@arctiqteam or @fairweathertim on Twitter or www.arctiq.ca